zry98/movistar-home-hacks/README.en.md

 Hidden=false
 ```

+This will run Firefox in kiosk mode at startup, which you can only exit by pressing alt+F4 or using kill command in SSH.

 ### Prevent screen burn-in

-**DO NOT USE this script if you or a family member has [photosensitive epilepsy](https://en.wikipedia.org/wiki/Photosensitive_epilepsy)!**

 Since it will mostly be used to display a HASS dashboard 24/7, it's very likely to get [screen burn-in](https://en.wikipedia.org/wiki/Screen_burn-in) after some time, although it has an LCD screen.

 To prevent that, I wrote a Python script to have it periodically flash several colors in full screen to refresh all the pixels.

+**DO NOT USE this script if you or a family member has [photosensitive epilepsy](https://en.wikipedia.org/wiki/Photosensitive_epilepsy)!**

-Create file `/usr/bin/screensaver.py` with following content, then run command `chmod +x /usr/bin/screensaver.py` to make it executable:
+Create file `/usr/bin/screensaver.py` with the following content:

 ```python
 #!/usr/bin/env python3